 Change the Oil

-Motor oil cools the engine parts and helps cool the cylinder in your snowblower’s engine.
+Motor oil lubricates engine parts and helps cool the engine cylinder.
 You’ll need to replace the engine oil at the beginning of the snow season.
 Our How to Change the Oil in a Snowblower Video shows you how to replace the oil in a common snowblower.

 Lubricate the Auger Shaft and Bearings